Dreaming381/Latios-Framework-Documentation/Core/Fluent Queries.md

     -   If any component is repeated in the “All” list, the “Any” list is dropped entirely
 -   Without\<T\>() – Excludes the component from the resulting `EntityQuery`
--   WithSharedComponent\<T\>(T value) – Adds a shared component filter to the `EntityQuery`
-    -   Up to two of these calls may be performed in a single `FluentQuery` chain
--   WithChangeFilter\<T\>() – Adds a change filter for the type to the `EntityQuery`
-    -   There is no limit to the number of calls performed on the `FluentQuery`, but at the time of writing, `EntityQuery` only supports two filters of this type
 -   IncludeDisabled() – Sets the `EntityQuery` to use disabled entities
 -   IncludePrefabs() – Sets the `EntityQuery` to use prefab entities
 -   UseWriteGroups() – Sets the `EntityQuery` to use write group filtering